 Also check out our guide about the best areas to stay in Hawaii.

-If you're looking for a cheap hotel in Hawaii, then book Waimea Planatation Cottages Kauai.
+If you're looking for a cheap hotel in Hawaii, then book Waikiki Central Hotel.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Hawaii.

 Looking for a good and affordable private room or cozy dorm in Hawaii?
 Check out The Beach Waikiki Boutique Hostel by IH.
 The hostel has been highly rated by backpackers.
 Also check out our list of the best hostels in Hawaii.